-In many applications an external source of 24 volts DC will be connected to the Model 45A.
+In many applications an external source of 24 volts DC will be connected to the Model 45.
 Typically this will be in the form of the external power supply provided with the unit by Studio Technologies.
 The 24VDC input power status LED will light whenever the external source is providing power for the unit's circuitry.
-In this scenario the Model 45A can be configured as to whether or not it acts as a power source for the 2-wire party-line interface circuit.
+In this scenario the Model 45 can be configured as to whether or not it acts as a power source for the 2-wire party-line interface circuit.

-When the Model 45A is Not Serving as the 2-Wire Intercom Power Source power (configuration DIP switch 2 set to off), the unit will not provide power to, nor take power from, pin 2 of the 2-wire (PL) connectors.
-The 4-wire inputs and outputs, as well as the internal power supply, are fully isolated from the 2-wire intercom circuit.
-In this situation the Model 45A's only function is to route, by way of the hybrids, the 2-wire interface's audio signals to and from the 4-wire outputs and inputs.
-In this mode of operation the Model 45A acts as a typical user station on the connected intercom circuit.
+When the Model 45 is not Serving as the 2-Wire Intercom Power Source are fully isolated from the 2-wire intercom circuit.
+In this situation the Model 45's only function is to route, by way of the hybrids, the 2-wire interface's audio signals to and from the 4-wire outputs and inputs.
+In this mode of operation the Model 45 acts as a typical user station on the connected intercom circuit.